New Museum Project

 Where: 100 block of Grant Avenue, in the historic Santa Fe Plaza District.
 The site is currently occupied by the Museum’s Education Annex and related properties.

 When: Community engagement is happening now.
-Construction is set to begin Fall of 2023 and the new O’Keeffe will open at the end of 2025.
+Construction is set to begin in 2024 and the new O’Keeffe will open in 2026.

 We are centering New Mexico—the peoples and cultures, rich history, and landscape—in how we present our stories, and rededicating ourselves to serving the needs of local audiences.